 According to Daisy Pool Covers the average pool in Brisbane will lose on average 4,464 litres every month over summer.

-As a general rule of thumb, if your pool water level is going down by more than 1 centimetre each week without any swimming or backwashing, there is a high probability that you're losing water from another source.
+As a general rule of thumb, if your pool water level is going down by more than 3 centimetres each week in Summer or 1 centimetre in Winter without any swimming or backwashing, there is a high probability that you're losing water from another source.

 Finding a leak in a swimming pool.